 Sponsoring a child with other sponsorship charities

-The remaining charities as far as we know operate in six countries or less, very often in one.
-In general they have well under a thousand sponsors in the UK.
-In general the smaller charities tend to have a model closer to the SOS Children model, in that they really do have a close relationship with the children.
-They are often a single school or orphanage which has been visited by tourists from the UK and now they have a few hundred supporters.
-Some of them originated like this and now have a handful of projects.
-Small charities like this come and go so please let us know of amendments.
+As far as we are aware, the following charities operate in six countries or fewer; very often in one.
+In general, they have well under 1,000 sponsors in the UK.
+Smaller charities tend to have a closer relationship with the children.
+Many support a single school or childcare programme which has been visited by tourists from the UK, attracting a small group of supporters.
+Others began in this way and now run a handful of projects.

 - A small Christian organisation working in mainly Uganda with one project in Zambia.

 - A small charity working in Albania, Ukraine and Romania, which offers the children on their programmes for sponsorship.